 Day 9 Cane Garden Bay – Jost van Dyke

 On day nine, it’s on to Jost van Dyke.
-On the way, stop at Sandy Cay and Green Cay for some spectacular snorkeling or diving.
+Stop at Sandy Cay and Green Cay for some spectacular snorkeling or diving on the way.
 Anchor at Diamond Cay and visit the Bubbly Pool, a natural Jacuzzi that’s formed as waves fill a small pool with effervescent seawater.

 Sail around to Great Harbour and enjoy activities such as